22388o/yuv/infrastructure/README.md

 ```

 There is an issue for docker compose while using both profiled and non-profiled setup, so if you would have network issues you could use `--force-recreate` flag at the end

+## Regtest interactions

+For regtest interactions you would need to have some bitcoin.
+To get some, you could mine block to your address using command
+`bitcoin-cli -regtest generatetoaddress 1 <address>` inside bitcoin node container.